-- Teachers have identified significant benefits in reducing their workload - Levels of collaborative work have improved - There have been significant cost savings on photocopying for schools
+- Teachers have identified significant benefits in reducing their workload - Levels of collaborative work have improved - There have been significant cost savings on photocopying for schools - Pupils are more motivated when using tablets/mobile devices - Teachers and pupils found tablets easy to use

-- Students are more motivated when using tablets/mobile devices - Teachers and students found tablets easy to use - Mobile devices support creativity - Supports critical thinking, problem solving, decision making, and research and information fluency
+- Mobile devices support creativity - Supports critical thinking, problem solving, decision making, and research and information fluency

-Good teaching, including the use of Wi-Fi ICT, engages students in a series of activities that provide opportunities for a wide range of experiences that include collaborative learning, independent learning and personal reflection.
+Good teaching, including the use of Wi-Fi ICT, engages pupils in a series of activities that provide opportunities for a wide range of experiences that include collaborative learning, independent learning and personal reflection.
 The use of technology is integrated into lessons to provide variety, not replacing other proven and trusted methodologies but supplementing them to further enhance learning.
-Computer applications or apps are chosen that encourage student initiative, activity, creativity and motivation.
-Wi-Fi activities are differentiated to meet the varying needs and interests of students.
-Where appropriate, students are encouraged to explore the further use of the technology and to share their findings with the teacher and the class.
-Student motivation may be provided through game-play and internal reward, for instance by achieving positive outcomes by completing a level in an appropriate educational game.
-Electronic portfolios of work, compiled as students complete tasks over time, provide a good means of assessment while furthering student motivation.
+Computer applications or apps are chosen that encourage pupil initiative, activity, creativity and motivation.
+Wi-Fi activities are differentiated to meet the varying needs and interests of pupils.
+Where appropriate, pupils are encouraged to explore the further use of the technology and to share their findings with the teacher and the class.
+Pupil motivation may be provided through game-play and internal reward, for instance by achieving positive outcomes by completing a level in an appropriate educational game.
+Electronic portfolios of work, compiled as pupil's complete tasks over time, provide a good means of assessment while furthering pupil motivation.